From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: Preliminaries

 \section{Preliminaries}

-To start with, we will give a brief overview of some basic notions and facts about simplicial complexes, persistence and finite topological spaces which, in the sequel, will be useful for the convenience of the reader unfamiliar with these subjects.
-For a thorough exposition we refer to \cite{Munkres84, Hatcher02} for simplicial complexes, to \cite{Chazar_Michel21, Carlsson20, Ghrist18} for persistence and to \cite{ Carmona_Fernando_Maestro_Juanfran20, Barmak11} for finite spaces.
+To start with, we will give a brief overview of some basic notions and facts about simplicial complexes, partially ordered sets (posets), and persistence which, in the sequel, will be useful for the convenience of the reader unfamiliar with these subjects.
+For a thorough exposition, we refer to~\cite{Hatcher02,Munkres84} for simplicial complexes and to~\cite{ Carlsson20,Chazal_Michel21, Ghrist18} for persistence.